sajjadhossanshimanto/FireDM/docs/user_guide.md

 # Settings Tab:
-PyIDM has a lot of options you can tweak, below will list most options briefly.
+FireDM has a lot of options you can tweak, below will list most options briefly.
 ![rcm](https://user-images.githubusercontent.com/58998813/94432701-6f10e600-0197-11eb-9d5a-397980d8fa57.png)